Volunteer in Philippines

 - Epic weekend adventures - you’ll have your weekends free to explore Philippines with your new-found friends.

-The IVHQ Philippines volunteer program is based in the Aborlan District, in Palawan where volunteer orientation and general administration is carried out by our local team.
+The IVHQ Philippines volunteer program is based in the Aborlan District in Palawan - often considered one of the most beautiful islands in the world.
+Volunteers are required to fly into Puerto Princesa International Airport (PPS), which is a 7 to 9 hour flight from most major airports in Australia.
+This is where volunteer orientation and general administration is carried out by our local team.
 Placements are located in and around the Aborlan District.
-Volunteers are required to fly into Puerto Princesa International Airport (PPS), which is a 6 to 8 hour flight from most major airports in Australia.

 The Philippines volunteer program begins every Monday.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.

 Volunteers on the Kindergarten project are leading lessons within a local kindergarten usually with the assistance of a local teacher.
 You will be teaching pre-school English, Maths, Science and Arts and Crafts to children aged between 3 and 5 years old.
 While you will follow the government stipulated curriculum, the lessons are conducted in an exciting and practical way through basic drawing, painting and playing – with an essential focus on having a lot of fun!
 This project is a great option for aspiring teachers or volunteers with no experience in curriculum planning or teaching.
 You can expect to work approximately 4 to 5 hours per day, Monday to Friday.
 You will teach and arrange activities at the school in the morning and afternoon for approximately 2 hours each time, followed by preparing lessons/activities for the next day in the evening.
 During the holiday periods, volunteers will have the opportunity to conduct special classes in the community which are organised by our local team.
 These classes are an opportunity for volunteers to teach outside of the government curriculum and they are very successful and appreciated by the local community.